ZDFneo

 ZDFneo is a German free-to-air television channel, programmed for an audience aged 25 to 49 to complement the primarily older-skewing main channels of public broadcasters ZDF and ARD.
 It replaced ZDF's documentary channel ZDFdokukanal on 1 November 2009.

 History

 On 1 October 2017, the channel was to receive a new on-air design and a new broadcasting logo; this was brought forward to 26 September 2017.
 The logo and on-air design was created by Julia David.

+In March 2026, it was announced that ZDFneo would merge its operations with ARD's similar channel One in 2027, with the channel rebranding as simply Neo and becoming a joint venture between the two public broadcasters.

 Distribution

 ZDFneo is broadcast (along with the rest of ZDFvision) via DVB-T digital terrestrial television, receivable in most areas of Germany.
 It is also transmitted in DVB-C through German cable networks, and in DVB-S from the Astra 1H satellite.

 Since 30 April 2012, ZDFneo has been broadcast in HD (720p).
 The channel was initially only scaled up by 576i, since ZDFneo had no HD-capable playout at this time.
 Since mid-May 2015, the channel is broadcast in native HD quality.